709-218-7927 The Landfall Garden House 60 Canon Bayley Road Bonavista, Newfoundland CANADA A0C 1B0 |

 Some jobs you just have to show up and effectively sell your presence for money.

-But a bank makes money by loaning money.
+But a chartered bank makes money by loaning money.
 A bank is the only business that makes money out of money!

-Banks lend money to entities (people, corporations, sole-proprietorships, …) and charge interest on the loan; they receive in return the original amount of the loan PLUS the amount of interest, and banks have been doing this long enough to factor in inflation, and defaulting, too!
+Chartered banks lend money to entities (people, corporations, sole-proprietorships, …) and charge interest on the loan; they receive in return the original amount of the loan PLUS the amount of interest, and banks have been doing this long enough to factor in inflation, and defaulting, too!

 The bulk of the interest gained comes from the loans that are relatively large.
 To me a mortgage on a $60,000 house is huge, but someone starting up a new business will ask for a loan of $250,000 or more, and while I am likely to ask for an $8,000 loan for new wiring in my house, a business will ask for $250,000 loan to expand the business.